To enable PollDaddy ratings on your WordPress.com blog posts, pages, and comments, go to the Settings -> Ratings menu in your dashboard.

-If you click on the i icon, a results popup will appear by default.
+If you click on the blue “i” icon, a results popup will appear by default.
 This popup will display the results of this ratings for content created today, this week, this month and all time.

-To further customize your ratings, go to Settings -> Ratings, choose the rating you want to edit using the tabs at the top, then click Advanced Settings (you won’t see this link if you the rating hasn’t been enabled yet.)
+To further customize your ratings, go to Settings -> Ratings, choose the correct tab at the top, then click Advanced Settings (you won’t see this link if the rating hasn’t been enabled yet).

-Here you can choose between Star and Nero ratings, images sizes, set a custom image for your rating, adjust layout and font properties, and customize the labels for all text in the widget.
+Here you can choose between Star and Nero ratings, change the size and color of the symbols, set a custom image for your rating, adjust layout and font properties, and customize the labels for all text in the widget.
 If you look to the right of the advanced settings screen, you can also see a live preview of your widget.

 Here you can enable/disable the results popup, assign what rating ID you’d like to use on your blog, and enter a comma-separated list of post and page IDs that you want to omit ratings on.

-Once you have a rating enabled and start to collect some ratings from your readers, you can view your rating results from the Feedbacks -> Ratings menu in your Dashboard.
+Once you have a rating enabled and start to collect some ratings from your readers, you can view your rating results from the Feedback→Ratings menu in your Dashboard.

 You can view results for ratings on your posts, pages, and comments (if you have them enabled).
 You can also filter ratings by date to see what content is popular in any given time period.